MelvinCruz32/Data-Analysis-Portfolio/Hospital+Patient+Records/Hospital_Patient_Records_README.md

 - Four patients were readmitted because they encountered problems.
 The majority of these reasons are unknown.
 The readmission years are 2011, 2013, 2018, and 2019.

 #### b.
 Average Stay
 - The average inpatient stay is 79 hours.
 Inpatients stayed at least that long in 2017, 2018, 2020, and 2021.
-Besides these years, most inpatients had stayed less than 79 hours.
+Besides these years, most inpatients stayed less than 79 hours.
 - 2017 had a higher average of 84 hours because an Inpatient stayed for two months.
 The patient came for a periodic reevaluation and management.
 - In 2018, the average stay-in hours was 319.71 hours.
 Another Inpatient with a periodic evaluation stayed for a year.
 - The 2020 average stay-in hour is 82.57 because of COVID-19 patients.
 Their remaining time for isolation is 5.75 days, and the intensive care unit is 8.3 days.